What is Equine Sweet Itch and how can you spot the symptoms, prevent it or treat it.

 Environmental factors play a major part and where the horse is born and it lives as an adult are at least as significant as the bloodlines of its sire and dam.

 Although if conditions are particularly favourable for a high Culicoides midge population, more than one horse in the field may show symptoms.

-The midge, Culicoides pulicaris, tends to stay near its breeding ground, which are wet areas, ponds, ditches, etc; and it is most numerous when the weather is warm.
+The Culicoides pulicaris midge tends to stay near its breeding grounds, which are wet areas ponds ditches, etc; and it is most numerous when the weather is warm.

-The midges appear to be present more in the afternoon and through the warm evenings.
+The Culicoides midges appear to be present more in the afternoon and through the warm evenings.